Peter554/StainTools/README.md

 For usage see the notebook ```demo.ipynb```

-In short do something like (all techniques have same API, where we create a stain normalization object or *normalizer*.
+In short do something like (all techniques have the same API, where we create a stain normalization object or *normalizer*.
 The fit and transform methods are then the most important).

 ```
 n = stainNorm_Reinhard.normalizer()